 I take the liberty of calling your attention to the provisions of Sec.
 2760, Revised Codes, with reference to obtaining a license for the sale of intoxicating liquors in villages and camps where the population is less than one hundred.
-You will note that it is necessary for such person desiring to obtain a license to file with and present to the board of county commissioners a petition signed by at least twenty freeholders residing within the particular town, village or camp in which any person seeking such license to such person; and the board may, in their discretion, thereupon direct the county treasurer to issue the license, but not otherwise.
+You will note that it is necessary for such person desiring to obtain a license to file with and present to the board of county commissioners a petition signed by at least twenty freeholders residing within the particular town, village or camp in which any person seeking such license intends to engage in business, requesting the issuance of such license to such person; and the board may, in their discretion, thereupon direct the county treasurer to issue the license, but not otherwise.
 Such license may also be revoked by the board of county commissioners as provided by Section 2762, Revised Codes.